-Cosmetic regulations are already coming to Scotland.
-To avoid ‘border tourism’ the rest of the UK is recommended to follow suit, so even if your clinic is not in Scotland then it is more important than ever that you stay ahead of the changes.
+Cosmetic regulations are coming to Scotland.
+To avoid ‘border tourism’, the rest of the UK is recommended to follow suit, so even if your clinic is not in Scotland it is more important than ever that you stay ahead of the changes.

 What is happening?

-From April 2016 all cosmetic clinics in Scotland will be legally required to register with Healthcare Improvement Scotland.
-This new requirement covers all ‘independent clinics’ – which includes such individuals as nurses who rent out private rooms or treat people in their own homes, private businesses that offer aesthetic treatments by medical professionals, and private dentists whose practice is entirely independent of their local health board.
+From April 2016, all cosmetic clinics in Scotland will be legally required to register with Healthcare Improvement Scotland (HIP).
+This new requirement covers all ‘independent clinics’, which includes nurses who rent out private rooms or treat people in their own homes, private businesses that offer Aesthetic treatments by medical professionals, and private dentists whose practice is entirely independent of their local health board.

 Full details of who should register can be found here.

 In the immediate term, this might not make much difference to the average cosmetic practitioner in Scotland beyond the fee incurred in the registration process.
 The biggest change, if you are offering services from an NHS-independent location, will be that from April your clinic will be inspected regularly like any other NHS service.

 The new regulations will also ensure that independent clinics are formally accountable for their services.
 If patients have complaints about the quality of their care, they will be able to take them straight to HIP, who may then take enforcement action to ensure that the relevant clinic complies with National Standards.

 Mandatory registration is the first in a ‘three-phase approach to introducing regulation of cosmetic procedures’ recommended by the Scottish Cosmetic Interventions Expert Group in July 2015 (read the report here).

 In the same report, the expert group admitted that it was currently impossible to get a sense of the scale of the cosmetic intervention industry in Scotland (or indeed anywhere in the UK), owing to lack of any official data.

 The group’s other recommendations included implementing the HEE guidelines for cosmetic training.